perryl/concourse-scripts/README.md

 - (OPTIONAL) If you just want to view the stratum YAML files without setting up individual pipelines on concourse, run the following command:
 ```
-    ./parser.py <path/to/definitions/systems/your-system.morph>
+    ./parser.py
 ```
-  - This will just output the individual stratum pipelines to a directory with the same name as the system morphology.
+  - This will just output the individual stratum pipelines to the `ymlfiles/` directory

 ## Further features